dmiyakawa/zabbix_db_size/README.md

 * Zabbix Server 2.2.3 does not support COURS or JSONP, and thus there seems no way to let JS obtain cross-domain data.
 * Let me know if I'm wrong.
 I'll be happy to fix my code :-)
+* For other Zabbix examples (especially with Python) check https://github.com/dmiyakawa/zabbix_api_examples